A few days ago, I received an IEC 62196 to Schuko (German Plug) adapter, to be able to draw 230V from a wall-box or public charger.

 And for you, not to also need to disassemble your wall-box, here is, how the cable can be disasembled still connected to the box.

 - First loosen the cable gasket and the strain relief

 2. Take out the tiny screw on the downside of the handle

 Also look out, if there is another screw on the upper side, maybe covered by a sticker (reported by a friend of mine, that also had the same problem and broke out the second screw)

 3. Pull the handle upwards and shake while adding force (see video), so that the handle slips over the red fiction rubber.
 It should then easily slip over the two tabs at the upper side of the connector.

 The parts you can see (from right to left): 1N4007 (Standard Diode), 680 Ohms and 2 x 100 Ohms.
 In total this signals a vehicle ready for charging.

 For detailed information about the IEC 62196 signaling, take a look at evalbo.
 Evalbo not only has some information on their site, but they also sells small detection circuits, that mostly contain a nice-looking incarnation of the ugly-looking diode-resistor joint I found in the type-2 plug from China.
-Details about the CPP PCB (the picture below) can be found here on the evalbo page.
+Following image is the evalbo CPP Elektronik 1.0 detection circuit.

 Additionally it contains a reed-contact to release the cable, which I added myself described in the following section.